Being online is essential for most modern day businesses.

 To demonstrate how important keywords are, it’s important that we give you some more context on how PPC advertising works, particularly on networks like Google.

-In order to get your advert shown on search results, you need to place a bid on the right keyword.
+In order to get your advert shown in search results, you need to place a bid on the right keyword.
 This means that every time someone searches for that keyword, your business will enter an auction to see which adverts are shown, and in what order.

 But the business that wins isn’t always the advertiser that pays the most.
 To protect users, the advertisers that get the top position on Google will have the best Quality Score.
 This is a metric that is calculated based on:

-• The relevance of your advert;
+- The relevance of your advert

-• The landing page you send users to after they click.
+- The landing page you send users to after they click

 This is to stop people with spam websites from spending a fortune to win every single bid.